pinkbunkadoo/archipelagon/README.md

-# archipelagon
+## What is Archipelagon?

+An early game prototype about exploring a world submerged by the sea.
+You control a glider as it skims the clouds and searches for signs of life below.

+## Usage Instructions

+Unity is required to run the game at the moment.

-This is an early prototype so there isn't much to do or explore yet.
+There isn't much to do or explore yet.
+More will come as development progresses.

-<h3>Instructions</h3>

 - Click with the mouse to change course.
 - Click and hold to speed up.